The large structures of Grothendieck founded on finite order arithmetic: Basic cohomology in MC

 Most textbooks and published proofs make number theoretic sites proper classes.
-Making them small is not trivial.
-Grothendieck SGA\!~4 VII.3.3 uses the comparison lemma, our Theorem~\ref{Th:Compare}, to show many scheme sites can be replaced by small subsites.
 The issue is not \emph{gros} versus \emph{petit} sites.
 Those do not differ in set theoretic size but in the geometric ``size'' of fibers.
 Fibers may have any dimension in a gros site but are 0-dimensional in a petit site.
+The issue is that replacing proper class sites by sets is not trivial.
+The comparison lemma, SGA~4 VII.3.3, our Theorem~\ref{Th:Compare}, works for some cases.
+Verdier SGA~4 III.0 notes the use of this lemma ``obliges us to certain contortions.''

-A general issue is that publications often use scheme sites local on the fiber so the site is closed under all set-sized disjoint unions \clarrow{\coprod_iY_i}{X}.
-In practice we can require the maps to be \emph{quasi-compact} so only finite unions arise.
-See EGA\!~I~6.3.1 or \citet[p.~90]{TamEt}.
-Without an exhaustive literature survey, I rely on experts saying all sites in use can be handled in such ways.
+As another strategy, publications often use scheme sites local on the fiber so the site is closed under all set-sized disjoint unions \clarrow{\coprod_iY_i}{X} and it cannot be a set itself.
+Often the maps could be limited to the \emph{quasi-compact} so only finite unions arise.
+See EGA~I~6.3.1 or \citet[p.~90]{TamEt}.

+In any case Sections~\ref{S:MTT}---\ref{S:largestructure} handle arbitrary large sites in a theory of classes and collections no stronger logically than the set theories we call MC.